kellysmalz/website/service.md

 **Undergraduate Research Mentor, Belmont Abbey College**

-> Mentored two undergraduate students on and NSF grant for which I was institutional PI, Collaborative Research: Using ASSISTments for College Math: An Evaluation of the Effectiveness of Supports and Transferability of Findings.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mentored two undergraduate students on and NSF grant for which I was institutional PI, Collaborative Research: Using ASSISTments for College Math: An Evaluation of the Effectiveness of Supports and Transferability of Findings.

 **Undergraduate Academic Advisor, Belmont Abbey College**